sciurius/perl-Getopt-Long/README.md

 ### Single-letter options and bundling

-When single-letter options are requested, Getopt::Long allows the option names to be bundled, e.g. "-abc" is equivalent to "-a -b -c".
+When single-letter options are requested, Getopt::Long allows the option names to be bundled, e.g. `-abc` is equivalent to `-a -b -c`.
-In this case, long option names must be introduced with the POSIX "--" introducer.
+In this case, long option names must be introduced with the POSIX `--` introducer.

 Examples: